EU wins tariff clearance on $4 billion of U.S. imports in Boeing case

-BRUSSELS/PARIS (Reuters) - The European Union on Tuesday won the right to impose tariffs on $4 billion of U.S. goods in retaliation against subsidies for planemaker Boeing BA.N, deepening a record trade spat that has already prompted Washington to slap duties on EU imports.
+BRUSSELS/PARIS/WASHINGTON (Reuters) - The European Union on Tuesday won the right to impose tariffs on $4 billion of U.S. goods in retaliation against subsidies for planemaker Boeing BA.N - deepening a record trade spat that has already prompted Washington to slap duties on EU imports.

 However, negotiators on both sides say it could also lead at last to discussions to resolve a 16-year legal battle over subsidies to aircraft manufacturers Boeing and Airbus AIR.PA.